Feasibility Studies for Land Development

 Legal and Regulatory Issues

-The established government and municipal ordinances will determine if that parcel of land will be a good fit for the intended purpose of the project.
+In Pennsylvania, the established government and municipal ordinances will determine if that parcel of land will be a good fit for the intended purpose of the project.
 At this stage, it will be determined if special zoning exceptions, variances, or even rezoning will be required.

 • All required fees